Mileage Reimbursement In The US 2021: All You Need To Know

 The IRS defines a business journey as a journey that is “ordinary” (common or accepted in the industry) and “necessary” (helpful to the company).
 Some examples of trips that can be considered for mileage reimbursement are:

 - Trips to buy essential supplies of business

 While there are no federal laws to provide mileage reimbursement to employees, state laws may apply in some jurisdictions in the US.
-Also, you will find most of the companies providing mileage reimbursement to attract & retain talent.
+For instance, the state of California has a law for mileage reimbursement under the California Labor Code Section 2802.

 What Is Mileage Reimbursement Rate & How Is It Calculated?

 Mileage reimbursements are beneficial for both employees and employers.
 In the US, business expenses are usually tax-deductible.

 Therefore, when employees use their personal vehicles for business purposes, they can claim back the cost without paying income tax.
 On the other hand, it can provide the employers with tax-deduction benefits too.